<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=207269141220718&amp;ev=PageView&amp;noscript=1">

 Example:

-True → remaining vacation can be taken until the end of the defined carryover phase.
+If set to Yes, remaining vacation can be taken during the defined carryover period.

 Start of Carryover Phase (Beginning of Carryover Phase)